 Executive Decision Making

 Prof. Ernest Forman: D.Sc.; The George Washington University.
-1975 and MS, John Hopkins University, Area of Expertise: Decision Making; Resource Allocation and Forecasting Current Research: Executive Decision Making & Project Portfolio Management.
+1975 and MS, John Hopkins University, professor of Decision Sciences.
+Area of Expertise: Decision Making; Resource Allocation and Forecasting Current Research: Executive Decision Making & Project Portfolio Management.

 At the end of the module participants will have a good understanding of concepts and methods for making complex decisions in business and government for identifying objectives and alternatives; for setting priorities and for making group decisions.
 The candidates should be able to: Structure complex decision problems, Identify alternatives, Identify constraints, Investigate sensitivity of decisions, Communicate recommendations and rationale, Deal with group decisions and conflict.